 |Diesel Haze||Pure Cannabis sativa or Cannabis sativa hybrid|

 Many producers crossbreed cannabis plants to develop new strains with specific characteristics.
-Experts suggest that there are over 700 strains of cannabis.
+Experts suggest that there are over

 One of the most important characteristics of a cannabis strain is the THC content.
 Some rules exist on naming each strain, but many producers do not name their products according to these rules.

 Despite these classifications,

 Experts suggest it is impossible to guess the composition of a cannabis plant by looking at its height, branching, or leaf appearance.

 The only way to know the chemical composition of a cannabis-derived product is to analyze it in a biochemical assay.

 However, researchers and scientists remain unsure of the ideal quantities of THC and CBD that people should use for various medical conditions or recreation.

 Although both THC and CBD are cannabinoids, they act differently in the body because they target different areas in the brain.